Steins;Gate 0: Gameplay

 The player reads the narrative in the text box, and can interact with characters by replying to messages on their in-game phone with text or stickers.

 Steins;Gate 0 is a visual novel, where the player reads through the story in the form of passages of text and dialogue, accompanied by character sprites and background art.
 The story consists of multiple branches, which lead to different endings.
 As opposed to the original Steins;Gates single route that runs from start to finish with multiple branch points throughout, Steins;Gate 0 features one branch point near the beginning of the game, where the story splits into two major story branches, which in turn branch again into the different endings; there are in total two main story paths, along with four side stories.
 The direction of the story is determined based on whether or not the player chooses to answer calls from the artificial intelligence Amadeus, which the player character Okabe Rintaro can communicate with through his cell phone.
 In addition to Okabe, the player also takes the roles of other characters, mostly Amane Suzuha and Hiyajo Maho.
 The player can also use Okabe's phone to interact with his friends through the messaging app RINE: at some points, the game shows a notification indicating that Okabe has received a message, and the player can choose between different messages to send back – either text messages or stickers – temporarily locking the game into a conversation with the other character that changes depending on the player's reply.
 Unlike the Amadeus calls, the RINE messages do not affect the branching of the story.

 Synopsis

 Setting

 The game is set in Akihabara, Tokyo.

-Steins;Gate 0 takes place in an alternative future before Steins;Gates ending, and is set in Akihabara, Tokyo.
+Steins;Gate set in Akihabara, Tokyo.
 It follows several characters, including the university student Okabe "Okarin" Rintaro, who, together with his friends Shiina "Mayushii" Mayuri, the neuroscientist Makise Kurisu and the hacker Hashida "Daru" Itaru, accidentally have discovered time travel through the use of a microwave oven and a phone – the PhoneWave – which they used to send text messages and digitized memory data back in time.
-The latter, referred to as "time leaping", essentially transports a person's mind to their body at an earlier point.
-This has drawn the attention of SERN, an organization that secretly researches time travel, who sent their team of "Rounders" to confiscate the time machine, including the journalist Kiryu Moeka, killing Mayuri in the process.
+The latter, referred to as "time leaping", essentially creates a copy of memories from a person's mind and is intended to send this "knowledge/digitalized data" back in time and into the same user's mind, at an earlier point.
+This has drawn the attention of SERN (clearly referring to the real CERN), an organization that secretly researches time travel, who sent their team of "Rounders" to confiscate the time machine, including the journalist Kiryu Moeka, killing Mayuri in the process.